ksoze84/useStateHandler/README.md

 * The class name is the key for this software to work as expected.
 Never use the same name for state handler classes even if they are declared in different scopes.

-## useHandler, the standalone hook
+## useHandler: the standalone hook

 This is a simple, classic-behavior hook that:
-* does not persist.
+* Makes an instance for each component using the class; instance does not persist.
-* does not share its state with other components.
+* Isolates the instance; the state is not shared with other components using the same class nor the same remounted component.
-* does not work alongside usePartialHandler, getHandler nor useStateHandler.
+* This hook does not work alongside usePartialHandler, getHandler nor useStateHandler, because these persist the instance.
-* More performant than this other hooks.
+* More performant than these other hooks.
 * It does have the other advantages of working with classes.